Omkar7-mathad/Omkar7-mathad/README.md

 ---

 ### 💬 Quote of the Day
-> "Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand."
+> "Any fool can write code that a computer can understand."

 ---